mariesaeter/noroff-jsframeworks-ca/README.md

  Feel free to contact me!

   ## Design process
- Wireframes can be found in the repo, prototypes can be found below.
+ Prototype for mobile and styletile can be found below.

  > [_Style guide_](https://xd.adobe.com/view/21c928da-de50-402a-8172-ac3f6a7e3ba9-749a/)

  > [_Mobile prototype_](https://xd.adobe.com/view/b23d7bfb-862f-4b70-9f83-ac92d2d452bb-e76e/)

 ## Work process
 There are some planned features that may be missing or lacking due to unplanned sickness during the working process before assignment delivery.
+During this assignment I chose to focus on getting to know SCSS more for styling without combining it with Bootstrap.
+This has given me a broader understanding of the opportunities in SCSS such as mixins, functions and extending of classes.
+I've also gotten more familiar with React, but as this is my first React project there's still a lot of new things to get familiar with.

 ## To do
 + Adjust responsiveness for larger screens